WiFi Sensor User Guide for use with MQTT

 Client ID: MQTT_FX_Client

-When you are done editing the settings, select User Credentials as indicated in the image to the right.
+When finished editing the settings, select User Credentials as indicated in the image to the right.

-Take the token:token_#### that you copied earlier from your channel on beebotte and paste it for your User Name.
+Paste the token:token_#### copied earlier from the beebotte channel as the User Name.

 Return back to the main screen.

 1) Make sure beebotte is selected and Connect.